 Down syndrome (DS) is a “common condition caused by having ‘extra’ copies of genes on the 21st chromosome,” according to the American Academy of Pediatrics (AAP).
 Although every person with DS is unique, these extra genes can affect development during pregnancy and childhood and health, learning and related differences throughout the person’s life.

 Whether you are the parent of a child with DS or a special needs caregiver, early recognition and personal education is critical.
-Connecting with DS-focused organizations and others with first-hand experience caring for a child with Down syndrome is an important step in understanding the potential challenges and triumphs ahead.
+Connecting with Down syndrome resources, organizations, support groups and other parents and families with first-hand experience caring for a child with DS is an important step in understanding the potential challenges and triumphs ahead.

-Here are some notable Down syndrome organizations and support groups for parents and caregivers to get you started.
+Here are some notable Down syndrome support groups and organizations for parents and caregivers to get you started.